asynchronous-flows/asyncflows/README.md

 # Introduction

-Asyncflows is a tool for designing and running AI pipelines using simple YAML configuration.
+asyncflows is a framework for designing and running AI pipelines using simple YAML configuration.

 Here is a simple flow that prompts the LLM to say "hello world", and prints the result.